beerye432/cogs121groupkass1/README.md

 8. Aesthetic and Minimalist Design - This is addressed with using icons to represent words (e.g., back, logout, sports) and the overall lack of text, keeping only what is most important and pleasing to the eye.

-9. Help Users Recognize, Diagnose, and Recover from Errors Delete a message from the chat
+9. Help Users Recognize, Diagnose, and Recover from Errors
-404 page

 10. Help and Documentation - This is addressed with a Help page.